MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Times-Tables/README.md

 2. Calculate the answers.
 3. Use the input values in the program.
 4. Check the answers the computer gives.
-5. If the your answers and the computer's answers are the same, use another set of values, otherwise work out what is wrong.
+5. If your answers and the computer's answers are the same, test again using another set of values, otherwise work out what is wrong.

 ## Readability